Cholstat

 When to take CHOLSTAT

+Take CHOLSTAT once a day in the evening before bed-time.
 For the best result, take CHOLSTAT on an empty stomach (e.g., 3 hours after your dinner).

-Take your medicine at about the same time each day.
+• Take your medicine at about the same time each day.

-Taking it at the same time each day will have the best effect.
+• Taking it at the same time each day will have the best effect.
 It will also help you remember when to take it.

-If you forget to use CHOLSTAT
+If you forget to take CHOLSTAT

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.